EXCLUSIVE-Google's adtech business set to face formal EU probe by year-end -sources

 ($1 = 0.8399 euros)

-(Reporting by Foo Yun Chee, additional reporting by Paresh Dave in San Francisco; editing by David Evans and Chizu Nomiyama)
+(Reporting by Foo Yun Chee, additional reporting by Paresh Dave in San Francisco; editing by David Evans, Chizu Nomiyama and Louise Heavens)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))